tidymodels/textrecipes/cran-comments.md

 ## Release Summary

-This is the 9th CRAN release of textrecipes.
+This is the 10th CRAN release of textrecipes.

-Add 2 new function and extra functionality to old functions.
+Fixed bug occurring when large input is used in R 4.1.0.

 ## Test environments
-* local R installation, R 4.0.2
+* local R installation, R 4.1.0
-* ubuntu 16.04 (on travis-ci), R 4.0.2
+* ubuntu 16.04 (on travis-ci), R 4.1.0
 * win-builder (devel)

 ## R CMD check results